v2tien/react-native-classon-example/README.md

 | live (required)         | Set class status online or offline                            | Boolean      |

 #### - Connection
+It is a necessary component to connect when studying online.

 | Name                    |               Description                                     | Type         |
 |-------------------------|---------------------------------------------------------------|--------------|